pooncs/learn_cv_with_cpp/Module_05/ex06_icp_alignment/readme.md

 2. Align a source cloud to a target cloud.
 3. Evaluate alignment quality (RMSE).

+## Analogy: The Magnetic Slide
+*   **The Problem:** You have two identical plastic shapes, but one is rotated and shifted.
+You want to lock them together.
+*   **ICP (Iterative Closest Point):**
+    1.  **Magnetize:** Imagine every point on Shape A is a magnet attracted to the *closest* point on Shape B.
+    2.  **Slide:** The magnets pull Shape A slightly closer to Shape B.
+    3.  **Re-evaluate:** Now that A has moved, the "closest points" might have changed.
+So we check the magnets again.
+    4.  **Repeat:** We keep sliding and re-checking until the shapes "snap" together perfectly.

 ## Theory & Background

 ### ICP